-In most cases, your ads will be most relevant when shown on websites which are ‘native’ to the targeted country (.be for Belgium, .fr for France, …) or websites that attract a big international audience, including visitors from your targeted country (mostly .com websites).
-Websites with TLDs other than the one for the targeted country, “. com” or possibly some neighbouring countries have a much lower chance of being relevant.
+In most cases, your ads will be most relevant when shown on websites that are ‘native’ to the targeted country (.be for Belgium, .fr for France, …) or websites that attract a big international audience, including visitors from your targeted country (mostly .com websites).
+Websites with TLDs other than the one for the targeted country, “. com” or possibly some neighboring countries have a much lower chance of being relevant.
 These other placements might as well be excluded so the media budget gets sent to the most relevant placements.

 Let’s say you are only running campaigns for Belgium in French.
 You might use a filter on placements containing; .ru, .pl, .ro, or other domain country codes that you are not targeting with your campaigns because you don’t want your ads to be shown on those websites.

 These websites themselves might be qualitative but are often hard to assess if you do not speak the language.
 Additionally, in the example above, a French ad might appear on a website in Russian or Polish and seem out of place.
 Given the huge size of the Google Display Network’s inventory, excluding these should not limit your campaign’s ability to find other placements.

 Ad fraud or click farms?

 We’ve often found placements with a super high CTR which caught our attention.
 These placements had a CTR of 2% or more.
 Given that the benchmark for a normal Display CTR is 0.20%-0.50%, some of these placements had a CTR that was at least 10x the normal CTR.